|

 to eat for lunch.
 Fish and chips.
 But she couldn't find them

-anywhere on Inglenook's menu.
+anywhere on the menu.
 They must sell the dish, there were three fish adverts on

 the meal was listed.
-Bob had to point out that the "advertisements"
+She was told that the "advertisements"

-she had seen was the Christian fish symbol (right, as seen on the
+she had seen was the Christian fish symbol on the

-and while they will not insist on customers saying grace before they
+and while they would not insist on the customers saying grace before they

-eat, diners will often get a cheery "God bless" as they leave.
+eat, diners often got a cheery "God bless" as they left

 Missing brolly